Image

 • The machine used must be approved under state regulations

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Warrensburg, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Warrensburg, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Warrensburg, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Warrensburg, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Warrensburg, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Warrensburg, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Warrensburg, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Warrensburg, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Warrensburg, MO DWI/DUI attorneys to present a stronger defense.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Warrensburg, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.